-What is DigiByte?
+What is DigiByte (DGB)?
 The Fastest UTXO Blockchain Explained

 DigiByte is a decentralised blockchain network that allows users to send and receive funds quickly and securely.